dovydasgulbinas/dovydasgulbinas.github.io/_posts/2018-06-26-rest-auth-methods.md

 RFC6749 documentation introduces a term **user-agent** a.k.a a web browser.
 Also RFC6749 is being very _implicit_ (pun intended) when it comes to explaining.
-What is the role of browser.
-In reality browser has to support three features: cookies, redirects & JavaScrip.
+What is the role of browser is.
+In reality browser has to support three features: cookies, redirects & JavaScript.
 If the conditions are not met your users are probably using "lynx" or "w3m".

 The figure below assumes that the user has already logged in to example.com domain.